Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Signal Processing Framework

+Real engine orders generally deviate from their nominal positions due to mechanical coupling, combustion irregularities, thermodynamic effects and structural resonances.
+The bin positions $b_h$ therefore represent ideal locations; the true positions $\hat{b}_h$ are estimated by taking the spectral centroid within a local region around each $b_h$.

-For each harmonic order $h$, the analysis region $R_h$ is bounded by midpoints between adjacent harmonics:
+For each order $h$, the analysis region $R_h$ extends halfway to the adjacent half-integer orders:

-Within this region, a windowing function $w[k]$ with unity gain in the central region and smooth tapered edges at the boundaries is applied to the magnitude spectrum $M[k]$ to exclude influence of inter-harmonic noise while maintaining unbiased centroid estimation.
+A window $w_h[k]$ with unity gain in the center and smooth tapered edges is applied to the magnitude spectrum $|X[k]|$, suppressing leakage from neighboring orders while preserving the symmetry around $b_h$ that an unbiased centroid requires.
+The weighted centroid is